klaytn/klaytn-docs/docs/klaytn/design/kni.md

 **port** is used to make connections with peer nodes through TCP.
 In Klaytn, the default `port` number is `32323` and the default `subport` number is `32324`.
 (The default `subport` number is `port + 1` in `kend.conf`) Depending on the number of TCP listening ports, Klaytn offers two [types of connections](./multiport.md).

-**discport** is used for checking if the nodes are reachable klaytn node and fetching its neighbors' address.
+**discport** is used for checking if known neighbors are reachable klaytn nodes and fetching their neighbors' addresses for new connections.
 Note that this is a UDP port.
 By default, the UDP port uses the same port with the TCP port.
 If the UDP port differs from TCP port, the UDP port can be set using `discport` query parameter.

 The following two URLs shows a KNI example of a node having IP address `10.0.0.1` and TCP listening port `32323` and `32324`.
-If `discport` is omitted, it is set to UDP port of `32323`, same as the value of `port`
+If `discport` is omitted, it is set to the UDP port of `32323`, same as the value of `port`.
 ```
 kni://a979...163c@10.0.0.1:32323                 # either single-channel or multi-channel peer with omitted subport
 kni://a979...163c@10.0.0.1:32323?subport=32324   # multi-channel peer